nsrau/azure-docs.it-it/articles/storsimple/storsimple-remote-connect.md

 <properties
-   pageTitle="Connessione remota al dispositivo StorSimple | Microsoft Azure" description="Viene illustrato come configurare il dispositivo per la gestione remota e come connettersi a Windows PowerShell per StorSimple tramite HTTP o HTTPS." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Connect remotely to your StorSimple device | Microsoft Azure" description="Explains how to configure your device for remote management and how to connect to Windows PowerShell for StorSimple via HTTP or HTTPS." services="storsimple" documentationCenter="" authors="alkohli"